-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 2017 Hollister Independence Rally (formerly the Hollister Freedom Rally)

-Friday, June 30 – Sunday, July 2, 2017 – This 3-day weekend rally is best known as the epicenter of motorcycle enthusiasts with live entertainment, festival foods, charitable events + the finest motorcycles on display.
+Friday, July 6-July 8 – This 3-day weekend rally is best known as the epicenter of motorcycle enthusiasts with live entertainment, festival foods, charitable events + the finest motorcycles on display.
 No Fireworks

 Facebook Page